IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 alert that abruptly closes the TLS session when a decryption error occurs.
 For instance, injected packets will fail the TCP-AO authentication and be ignored by the receiver instead.
-This also prevents sessionless resets at the TLS level, and similar recommendations as in {{Section 7.7 of RFC5925}} can apply.
+This also prevents sessionless resets at the TLS level, and similar recommendations to {{Section 7.7 of RFC5925}} can apply.

 # IANA Considerations